wrightben/codeeval/String Permutations (JavaScript).md

 ---
 ### About My Solution

 Each letter of a *word* has a *numerical position* within the word.
-The words *a-c-t*, *d-i-p*, and *a-i-r* are each equal to the sequence *1-2-3*, and so the letters of the words can replace the digits in the sorted list of permutations of the numerical sequence of the same length.
+The words *a-c-t*, *a-i-r*, and *d-i-p* are each equal to the sequence *1-2-3*, and so the letters of the words can replace the digits in the sorted list of permutations of the numerical sequence of the same length.

 #### Algorithms